Machine-Learning to Trust: Introduction

-I explore this question in the context of a simple discrete-time, infinite-horizon game.
-At every period $t$, a distinct player plays a $ 2\times 2$ game with his immediate successor, player $t+1$.
-The game has Prisoner's Dilemma payoffs given by a random, commonly observed state $ \theta $, which specifies the ratio between the cost of cooperating and the benefit from receiving cooperation from one's successor.
-Players can condition their actions on the most recent action.
-This can be viewed as an overlapping-generations \textit{trust game}, in which players' task is to predict how their immediate successor's rate of cooperation will depend on their own action.
+I study the following discrete-time, infinite-horizon game.
+At every period $t$, a distinct player chooses whether to put trust in his immediate successor, player $t+1$.
+The cost of doing so is a random, commonly observed state $\theta \in (0,1)$.
+Player $t$ derives a gross benefit of $1$ if player $t+1$ chooses to put trust in his own successor, player $t+2$.
+Players can condition their actions on the state and the most recent action.
+This game is essentially an overlapping-generations \textit{ trust game}, in which players' task is to predict how their immediate successor's rate of cooperation will depend on their own action and the payoff state.
 Symmetric mixed-strategy Nash equilibrium can sustain arbitrarily high cooperation rates using a probabilistic Tit-for-Tat strategy, such that at every payoff state, players are always indifferent between cooperating and defecting.

+I use this trust game as a \textit{template} for analyzing the broad question of how ML-generated beliefs affect long-run cooperation.
+A useful feature of this game is that the combination of random payoffs and reliance on mixed strategies to sustain cooperation ensures that the statistical tit-for-tat patterns that players' predictive ML models need to explain are irreducibly rich.
+Thus, the trust game involves a repeated-game-like tension between long-run mutual cooperation and short-run selfish motives, while at the same time greatly simplifying the ML-based belief formation problem without trivializing it.\footnote{ Danenberg and Spiegler (2024) studied the OLG trust game to illustrate a solution concept according to which players form beliefs by extrapolating naively from representative finite samples drawn from the equilibrium distribution.}

-I adhere to the equilibrium modeling approach in analyzing the dynamic trust game, while modifying the consistency criterion of equilibrium beliefs, in a way that closely resembles Jehiel and Weber (2024).
+I adhere to the equilibrium modeling approach in analyzing the trust game, while modifying the consistency criterion of equilibrium beliefs.
 The modification captures in stylized form a common element of ML: explicitly trading off a model's quality of empirical fit against its complexity.
 This trade-off appears in various methods of supervised learning, e.g. regularized regression (see Hastie et al. (2009)).
 Specifically, I assume that players' belief is formed according to a partition of all relevant contingencies (i.e., combinations of a payoff state and the recalled history).
 The belief associated with a partition cell is the average behavior in that cell, as in Jehiel (2005).
-The average is taken w.r.t the \textit{ergodic} \textit{ distribution} over contingencies that is induced by the population-level mixed strategy.
+The average is taken w.r.t the \textit{ergodic} \textit{distribution} over contingencies that is induced by the population-level mixed strategy.

 An \textit{ML-optimal} partition is required to \textit{minimize} the sum of two terms: $(1)$ the Mean Squared Prediction Error (MSPE) of the partition-induced belief, calculated according to the ergodic distribution; and $(2)$ the partition's complexity, which is proportional to its size via a constant $c>0$.
 A partition is strongly ML-optimal when it also satisfies a refinement that essentially imposes continuity on the classification of zero-probability contingencies.
 When the population-level mixed strategy always assigns best-replies to beliefs induced by (strongly) ML-optimal partitions, we have a \textit{(strong) ML equilibrium}.